openspim/openspim.github.io/µOpenSPIM.md

     - Different binning options can be selected before acquisition, e.g. 2x2 or 3x3 binning.
 Higher Binning settings combines the charge of more pixels, which increases the signal to noise ratio (SNR) and results in higher camera frame rates but on the expanse of pixel resolution.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(E)</span> **Preview of imaging session**</br>
-        - At this location a simple schematic is provided to give users a visual overview of the way time points have been currently set up.
+Here a simple schematic overview is given showing the current list of time points that have been set up.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(F)</span> **Channels**</br>
 A typical channel is a laser of a given wavelength that is used to illuminate the sample.
 In case an Arduino UNO is in control of one or several lasers, they all must be wired to one of the digital output pins.
 Alternatively, laser can also be software controlled via µManager.
 Furthermore, it is possible that a channel represent a different device other than a laser.